2015 Nomination Guidelines

 Certificate of Excellence recipients may also be invited to participate in best practice sessions and attend a national awards ceremony with the Prime Minister, or his designate, traditionally held in Ottawa.
 Costs for the Certificate of Excellence recipients to attend the national awards ceremony are covered by the PMA program.

-Certificate of Achievement recipients are to be honoured at local school or community events involving principals, peers, students, and local Members of Parliament or local leaders, as appropriate.
+Certificate of Achievement recipients are honoured at local school or community events involving principals, peers, students and local Members of Parliament or local leaders, as appropriate.

 Each recipient's school also receives a certificate signed by the Prime Minister to recognize its support and contribution to the recipient's achievement.

 The achievements of all recipients are promoted both nationally and in the teachers' home communities.
-Certificate of Excellence recipients are profiled, with their permission, in the annual Prime Minister's Awards Exemplary Practices publication.
+Certificate of Excellence recipients are profiled, with their permission, and their chosen best practice shared in the annual Prime Minister's Awards Exemplary Practices publication.

 At the time of nomination, all nominees must meet the following criteria: